danielgrigg/rovers/docs/journal.md

 ## 5 Accepting change...

-It appears gtest 1.6 doesn't support c++11 - conflicts with its default use or tr1 tuple.
+It appears gtest 1.6 doesn't support c++11 - conflicts with its default use of tr1 tuple.
 Although we could explicitly tell gtest to build using its own tuple, there's likely other issues on my platform or another.
 So, I regretfully wave goodbye to c++11 usage in the interest of portability.
 I'm going to miss my lambdas and initialisers.

+## 6 First task complete!

+Hurrah and all that.
+The core model logic is there, with unit tests to prove it.
+The documentation is coming along nicely too.
+So far there's no real need for design or refactoring, though I have considered is making the Rover immutable - less chance of bugs.
+Also let's adopt a more functional approach, as seen with the reduce/accumulate usage in the command() function.